Double Meaning of Jerusalem

 52 And the graves were opened; and many bodies of the saints which slept arose,

 53 And came out of the graves after his resurrection, and went into the holy city, and appeared unto many.

-As soon as the Father accepted Jesus’ redemptive work as sufficient grounds for justification of all who believe on Jesus, the Redeemer ascended His throne.
+As soon as the Father accepted Jesus’ blood as a sufficient sacrifice to recompense all sin forever, Jesus ascended His throne.

 11 And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins:

 12 But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God;